 Who should take this test?

 FSH is released by the pituitary gland in the brain and signals the ovaries to prepare for follicle maturation and egg release.
-FSH levels cycle monthly, with the baseline level of FSH being determined early in the cycle, hence collection on Day 3.
-As women age, baseline FSH levels actually increase, as the stimulation required for egg maturation increases as egg number and viability decrease.
-Lower levels of FSH on Day 3 indicate better egg reserve.
+A woman's FSH levels cycle monthly, with the baseline level of FSH determined early in the cycle.
+As a woman ages, baseline FSH levels increase because the hormone stimulation required for egg maturation increases as egg number and viability decrease.
+Lower levels of FSH early in a woman's cycle can indicate better egg reserve.

-We do not recommend collecting the sample if you currently take hormones of any kind, including oral contraceptives.
-We do not recommend altering your hormone therapy without consulting your physician first.
-If discontinuing hormone therapy, we advise waiting for 6 weeks until collecting the sample.
+We do not recommend this test if you currently take hormones of any kind, including oral contraceptives.
+We do not recommend altering your hormone therapy without consulting your physician.
+If you are discontinuing hormone therapy, we advise waiting at least 6 weeks until collecting the sample.

 How It Works